rtg-cause/rtg-cause.github.io/_pis/falk.md

 position: Full Professor
 link: https://www.tuhh.de/es/esd/people/hfalk
 ---
-Prof. Heiko Falk is the head of the Institute of embedded systems at TUHH.
+Prof. Heiko Falk is the head of the Institute of Embedded Systems at Hamburg University of Technology.